freezer333/biotools/README.md

 Note, counting QGRS records would be very similar to this example, just using `g4s` array.
 To filter by U-rich (or G4) characteristics you can enhance the MongoDB query itself - possibly using the [aggregation framework](http://docs.mongodb.org/manual/core/aggregation/).
 To filter in a more simple way (but less efficient), you could just check each motif's characteristics directly in your code - leaving the MongoDB query 'as is'.

+## Example 3:  Finding Homologs for each Human mRNA in Python
+TODO

+## Example 4:  Performing a semi-global alignment on two mRNA sequences in Python
+TODO

 # Refreshing your data